micjohnson/weed-php-bundle/README.md

 ```

 ### Step 4: Set your entities data property with your files raw data
+Data is not persisted, and is only temporary.
+So be sure to store right after storing the data.
 ```
 $image = new WebImage();
 $image->setData($rawImage);